pearcej/cppds/_sources/AlgorithmAnalysis/VectorAnalysis.rst

 middle of a vector at a linear time because all of the remaining items to the right of that element must be shifted.

-Two common operations are indexing and assigning to an index position that already exists.
+Two common operations for both arrays and vectors are indexing and assigning to an index position that already exists.
-Both of these operations take the same amount of time no matter how large the vector becomes.
-When an operation like this is independent of the size of the vector they are :math:`O(1)`.
+Both of these operations take the same amount of time no matter how large the array or vector is.
+When an operation like this is independent of the size of the array or vector they are :math:`O(1)`.

+Although not possible with basic arrays, a common programming technique is growing a vector.
+As we have seen, one
-Another very common programming task is to grow a vector.
-One way to create a longer vector is to use the ``push_back()`` method.
+way to create a longer vector is to use the ``push_back()`` method.
 The ``push_back()`` method is typically :math:`O(1)`, provided there is adequate capacity in the underlying array.

-First we’ll try to the use ``push_back()`` method.
+First we’ll use ``push_back()`` method.
-:ref:`Listing 3 <lst_mklistcpp>` shows the code for
+:ref:`Listing 3 <lst_mkvectcpp>` shows the code for
 making our vector.

-.. _lst_mklistcpp:
+.. _lst_mkvectcpp:

 **Listing 3**